aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `skip_region_validation` - (Optional, Available since 1.52.0) Skip static validation of region ID.
 Used by users of alternative AlibabaCloud-like APIs or users w/ access to regions that are not public (yet).

 * `configuration_source` - (Optional, Available since 1.56.0) Use a string to mark a configuration file source, like `terraform-alicloud-modules/terraform-alicloud-ecs-instance` or `terraform-provider-alicloud/examples/vpc`.
-The length should not more than 64.
+The length should not more than 128(Before 1.208.0, it should not more than 64).
 Since the version 1.145.0, it supports to be set by environment variable `TF_APPEND_USER_AGENT`.
 See `Custom User-Agent Information`.

 * `protocol` - (Optional, Available since 1.72.0) The Protocol of used by API request.
 Valid values: `HTTP` and `HTTPS`.
 Default to `HTTPS`.